 Focused ultrasound is a non-invasive way to treat uterine fibroids.
 Using this treatment method in conjunction with image guidance, the physician directs a focused beam of energy through the patient’s skin, superficial fat layer, and abdominal muscles to heat and destroy the fibroid tissue without damaging nearby tissue or the tissues that the beam passes through on its way to the target.

-- It is a non-invasive treatment with a low risk of complications, a short recovery time and a quick return to work and the activities of normal life (usually the next day).
+- It is a noninvasive treatment with a short recovery time and a quick return to work and activities of normal life (usually the next day).

 - It offers rapid and durable resolution of fibroid symptoms (sometimes within days of treatment).

 - It has a low rate of complications.

 - It preserves fertility with published studies reporting that women are able to conceive and have normal pregnancies after treatment.

 Regulatory Approval and Reimbursement